-Join David Rivers for an in-depth discussion in this video Integrating GoToMeeting with Office, Outlook, and Lync, part of Up and Running with GoToMeeting.
+Join David Rivers for an in-depth discussion in this video Integrating GoToMeeting with Office, Outlook, and Lync, part of Learning GoToMeeting.

 GoTo Meeting can integrate nicely with a number of different apps.
 Especially in a Windows environment.
 We're going to take a look at integrating with Outlook, the Microsoft Office apps, and even Lync.
 Here in a Windows environment, we'll go down to our status bar.
 And, if you don't see the GoTo Meeting icon in the bottom right hand corner, you can click the show hidden icons arrow.
 Right click the go to meeting icon and select preferences.
 Here's where we go to set up integration.
 You'll notice the category section over here includes integrations.